 In 1995, Raf Simons presented his first menswear collection at Daniele Ghiselli in Milan.
 Entitled Deux Hommes, his first show was presented as an 8mm film with two men entering and exiting the frame in new outfits.
 He continued with this format until 1997, when Raf presented his first catwalk show at Impasse de Mont-Louise during Paris Fashion Week.
 A seminal show for the designer, the A/W97 show was considered a transformative show in his career, for the first time presenting young models wearing new wave garments influenced by school references.
 These educational uniforms would become a re-occurring motif in the work of Raf Simons, and an influence that disseminated throughout the fashion industry over the coming years.

 Over the next few seasons, Raf’s menswear collections began to consolidate his aesthetic and incorporate more of his personal influences.
 His menswear was injected with cultish youth affiliations before anybody else was doing it, and Raf would later draw inspiration from his interest in techno and goth aesthetics.
-His passion for music was translated into his clothing, taking stylistic references from bands including Joy Division, New Order, the Manic Street Preachers, and in 1998 he invited German electronic band Kraftwerk to walk his catwalk in a show soundtracked with the group’s music.
+His passion for music was translated into his clothing, taking stylistic references from bands including Joy Division, New Order, and The Manic Street Preachers.
+In 1998 he invited German electronic band Kraftwerk to walk his catwalk in a show soundtracked with the group’s music.

 By the early ‘00s, Simons had defiantly established his sartorial vision and already his influence could be seen penetrating popular culture; In 1999, critics spotted similarities between the long coats and zippers of The Matrix and Raf’s recent autumn/winter collections; a few years later, American actor Jared Leto seemingly took inspiration from Raf’s collections when creating rock band 30 Seconds to Mars, releasing their debut album in 2002.
 A decade before fashion’s established houses began mining streetwear for inspiration, Raf was already using popular culture references and graphics as an integral part of his work.